 Waking up to a smoke filled sky hit me hard today.
 I am completely unprepared for a fire, yet where I live it is a very real possibility that I will have to deal with one and I need a plan for my homestead.
-And y’all the thought of a fire here is fucking scary!
+He said the same, and he even told me that he was going to hire a Fire Guard NYC (or another local company) to come and protect his home from both fire and intruders.
+And y’all the thought of a fire here is scary!

 One of the neighbors came over the other day asking if we could put a gate between our pastures for fire control, so that if either one of us ever saw a fire starting on the others land we could easily get to it.
 He said a few years ago he stopped 7-8 small fires.
 I told him ‘Hell yes, we can put up as many damn gates as you want’ because I really don’t want to have to deal with a fire.

 So my day wase spent learning and researching what to do in case of a wildfire and to begin implementing safety measures and write up an emergency plan.